sav-che/TL-2/Authors/Vrolik, Gerardus {std. Vrolik}.md

-> [!cite] BHL link: this entry starts at [page 799](https://www.biodiversitylibrary.org/item/103683#page/809/mode/1up) of TL-2 Vol. VI.
+> [!cite] BHL link: this entry starts at [page 799](https://www.biodiversitylibrary.org/page/33212841) of TL-2 Vol. VI.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Vrolik, Gerardus (1775-1859), Dutch physician and botanist; Dr. phil.
-Leiden 1796; professor of botany at the Amsterdam Athenaeum 1796, from 1798 also temporarily in charge of the teaching of obstetrics. (*Vrolik*).
+Leiden 1796; professor of botany at the Amsterdam Athenaeum 1796, from 1798 also temporarily in charge of the teaching of obstetrics.
+**Abbreviated name**: *Vrolik*

 #### Herbarium and types